JonSteinn/Kattis-Solutions/scripts/README.md

 # Scripts
+NOTE: This is not complete for all scenarios and not thoroughly tested.
+Version 0.x if you will.

 ## Add
 This script will take all problems solutions in a temporary working folder, move them into src and create a `info.json` file for each problem and finally update the `README.md` file for the problems.
 The only thing required is the problem's KATTIS url.